flapy2b/GooglePlaceSearch/README.md

 # GooglePlaceSearch

-GooglePlaceSearch is a Java code who allow to make requests to GoogleMaps to get interest points in an geographical area.
+GooglePlaceSearch is a Java code who allows to make requests to GoogleMaps and get interest points in an geographical area.

 ## Setup